Dynamics and Rheology of Ring-Linear Blend Semidilute Solutions in Extensional Flow: Modeling and Molecular Simulations: Results

 In Fig. \ref{fig:fluc_avg}, we report the fluctuation quantity as a function of Wi for a variety of architectures and blend ratios as determined from simulation and experiment.
 In all cases, the dimensionless flow rate Wi is determined using the relaxation time upon cessation of planar extensional flow at the relevant concentration and blend ratio.
 In addition to the simulations and experiments presented in this work, we have included results for the case of a pure linear solution at $c^*$ and a dilute ring polymer solution from previous work. \cite{young2019simulation, hsiao2017direct}

 In simulation, the pure linear solution undergoes a maximum in the fluctuation quantity at $\textrm{Wi} \approx 0.5$, after which $\langle \delta \rangle $ decreases.
-This is expected because conformational fluctuations are largest at the coil-stretch transition. \cite{de1974coil} For dilute polymer solutions and semidilute solutions performed in the previous work, \cite{young2019simulation} we find consistent behavior with slight quantitative shifts (data not shown).
+This is expected because conformational fluctuations are largest at the coil-stretch transition. \cite{de1974coil} For dilute polymer solutions and semidilute solutions performed in the previous work, \cite{young2019simulation} we find consistent behavior with slight quantitative shifts (Supplementary information Fig. S1).
 The fluctuation quantity for pure linear solutions determined from experiment is consistently peaked at low Wi, although quantitatively smaller.
-We again attribute this to the differences between simulation and experiment.

-Dilute ring polymer solutions exhibit significantly suppressed conformational fluctuations as compared to pure linear polymer solutions.
+Dilute ring polymer solutions exhibit suppressed conformational fluctuations as compared to pure linear polymer solutions.
 This is also expected due to the constrained conformations of the ring.
 In dilute solution, the majority of linear polymer fluctuations arise from end retraction, which are absent in the ring case.
 This trend appears to be consistent for semidilute pure ring polymer solutions.
 Fluctuations are larger than the dilute case due to intermolecular HI but are again peaked at low Wi, and both are lower than the linear polymer case.
 The semidilute ring polymer solution plateaus at high Wi and meets the pure linear solution result.

 A distinct departure from the behavior of either pure linear or ring polymer solutions is observed in the case of ring polymers in ring-linear semidilute blends.
 For all blend ratios presented here, fluctuations are not peaked at $\textrm{Wi} \approx 0.5$.
 Instead, they increase up to $\textrm{Wi} \approx 1.5$, with a weak decrease thereafter.
-Furthermore, fluctuations increase as the blend ratio shifts towards linear chains from $f_R \approx 0.83$ to $f_R \approx 0.02$, confirming the visual observations of molecular trajectories in Figs. \ref{fig:traj_vs_fL_sim} and \ref{fig:traj_vs_fL_expt}.
-Simulation results show that most of this increase occurs from $f_R = 1$ to $f_R = 0.83$, continuing to $f_R = 0.5$.
-As more linear chains are added, however, further increase in fluctuations are small.
+Furthermore, fluctuations increase as the blend ratio shifts towards linear chains from $f_R = 0.83$ to $f_R = 0.02$, confirming the visual observations of molecular trajectories in Figs. \ref{fig:traj_vs_fL_sim} and \ref{fig:traj_vs_fL_expt}.
+Simulation results show that most of this increase occurs from $f_R = 1$ to $f_R = 0.5$.
+As more linear chains are added, further increases in fluctuations are small.
 This is largely consistent with experiments, which also show increasing $\langle \delta \rangle$ with blend fraction of linear polymers.